nataliadpizzol/nataliadpizzol/README.md

 ## 👩‍💻  About me

 My name is Nat and I'm a Brazilian Computer Science undergraduate and aspiring IOS developer.
-I enjoy creating engaging applications, and I'm always eager to expand my knowledge and explore new ways to create innovative solutions.
+I enjoy creating engaging applications, and I'm always eager to expand my knowledge.

 I'm also passionate about promoting diversity, equality, and inclusion in the field of computer science, and I love to meet and share knowledge with other women in tech!